AymanSulaiman/pokeFastAPI/README.md

 def retrieve_first_gen(url: str):
     """
-    Retrieves the first generation of Pokemon data from the PokeAPI and returns it as a Polars DataFrame.
+    Retrieves the Pokemon data from the PokeAPI and returns it as a Polars DataFrame.

     Args:
     - url: A string representing the URL of the PokeAPI endpoint to retrieve data from.

     Returns:
-    - A Polars DataFrame containing the first generation of Pokemon data.
+    - A Polars DataFrame containing the Pokemon data.
     """
     first_gen = httpx.get(url).json()
     first_gen_df = pl.DataFrame(first_gen['results'])